fs.promises and FileHandle Cleanup

 -> close the descriptor it opened

-FileHandle methods operate against an already-open descriptor.
+FileHandle methods run against an already-open descriptor.
 Promise-returning methods settle when their operation completes.
-Stream and readline methods return objects with their own lifecycles, and their autoClose defaults decide whether the stream owns handle closure or the surrounding code does.
+Stream and readline methods return objects with their own lifecycles.
+Their autoClose settings decide whether the stream owns handle closure or the surrounding code does.

 Combining FileHandle with Streams